calwf3

 The WFC3 calibration pipeline used for processing data from the UVIS or IR detectors is called calwf3.
 While calwf3 is a single executable which can fully process WFC3 data, the pipeline has been designed such that a number of its components can also be invoked as standalone executables.
 Aside from the calwf3 executable itself, the standalone executable components are: wf3cte, wf3ccd, wf32d, wf3ir, wf3rej, and wf3sum.
 The first three components apply to UVIS data, wf3ir applies to IR data, and the wf3rej program is used for data from both detectors to combine multiple exposures contained in a CR-SPLIT or REPEAT-OBS set.
 The wf3sum program sums together the IMSET chips of REPEAT-OBS exposures, and there is no Python wrapper for the wf3sum executable.

 The calwf3 processes exposures according to the setting (PERFORM, OMIT, COMPLETE, SKIPPED) of the calibration switch keywords (e.g., FLATCORR, PCTECORR) in the primary header of the input file.
 The calibration switch keywords directly correspond to calibration processing steps.
-A flow diagram representing the calibration steps for the UVIS data is Fig. 3, while the complementary diagram for the IR data is Fig. 4.
+A flow diagram representing the calibration steps is available in WFC3 Data Handbook.

 The calibrated output products generated by calwf3 for UVIS are the FLT and CRJ (when applicable) files, as well as the Charge Transfer Efficiency corrected (CTE-corrected) versions of these files, FLC and CRC.
 Correspondingly, the output products for the IR detector are the FLT and CRJ (when applicable) files.